azeybey/fc_data6150/README.md

-Flower Classification using TPU - Data 6150 Class Term Project
+## Flower Classification using TPU - Data 6150 Class Term Project

 I build a machine learning model that identifies the type of flowers in a dataset of images.

-# Deployed Data Science Project Sample

 ## Introduction
 The objective of this project is to build a machine learning model that identifies the type of flowers in a dataset of images.